dholendar27/obsidian/Python/OOPS/Classes & Objects: Attributes, methods, __init__.md

+---
+date created: 2025-10-16 10:17
+---

 Python is a object oriented programming language that allow developers to structure their code using classes and objects.

 ## Classes